abhisheks008/DL-Simplified/Maize Leave Disease Detection/README.md

 **VGG16**

 **Lastly,** I will utilize the **VGG16** (Visual Geometry Group) architecture, which have deeper and complex structures.
 These models are renowned for their exceptional performance on various image recognition tasks.
-By leveraging the pre-trained weights of VGG, I can benefit from the learned features and fine-tune the network for image segmentation on the Lemon Quality Dataset.
+By leveraging the pre-trained weights of VGG, I can benefit from the learned features and fine-tune the network for image segmentation task